jayphelps/ember-string-interpolate/README.md

 ```

 ##Under The Hood
 This library is basically an Ember wrapper for my generic [String.interpolate.js](https://github.com/jayphelps/string.interpolate.js) library.
-This adds all the Ember-goodness like properties, etc.
+This library adds all the Ember-goodness like properties, etc.
 See [String.interpolate.js](https://github.com/jayphelps/string.interpolate.js) documentation for additional configuration options like changing the identifier symbol to something other than `$`

 ## Security Considerations